rg-3/screenshot.js/README.md

 #### v0.8.0

-* Shows you a view which lets you preview screenshots, and perform actions on them (such as open, save, copy, and delete).
+* Shows you a view that lets you preview screenshots, and perform actions on them (such as open, save, copy, and delete).

   ![screenshot](./webstore-assets/v0.8.0/copy_screenshot_v0.8.0_1280x800.png)